 The Core plan is aimed at small organizations or solopreneurs that don’t rely on email marketing solely.
 It’s designed for those that send a campaign here and there and don’t need/want email marketing automation and other advanced features.
 Nonetheless, it’s still a bit costly and for that price, you can find much better tools.

 Take into account that if you have a list of over 10,000 contacts, your Constant Contact plan would include all the Plus features (read below).

 Automations and having unlimited users are, probably, the most useful upgrades of the Plus plan.
 This plan is meant for bigger organizations that need the advanced Constant Contact features.
-However, there are still smarter tools out there that do a better job at segmentation and email automation.
+However, there are still smarter email marketing services out there that do a better job at segmentation and email automation.

 Another thing to take into account is that you won’t have unlimited storage (for files and images) with Constant Contact.
 The Email plan will offer 1 GB and the Email Plus will grant you 2 GB.
 This should be OK for most marketers, but it’s something to take into consideration.

 Constant Contact has discounts when you purchase their services for longer periods.
 You’ll get a 15% discount for yearly plans.
 Before you lock yourself down with one of these long contracts, double-check that Constant Contact is indeed the best tool for you.

 I have to say that Constant Contact is, ultimately, a very expensive tool.
 Especially when compared to more powerful Constant Contact alternatives at a similar (or cheaper) price.
 Sadly, it doesn’t have a free plan either, but you can try it for free for long enough before you decide.

 Are you still unsure of which plan you should get?
 Leave a comment below and we’ll be happy to help.